-dcd Green Bond Report
+dc Green Bond Report

 As a result, DC Water has committed to report on the progress of the DC Clean Rivers Project tunnel system construction.
-The Tunnel Construction Progress shown on the following graphic represents the progress of the Anacostia River Tunnel System as of September 30, 2021, and does not include the Potomac since the Potomac River Tunnel projects have not yet started pursuant to the LTCP schedule:
+The Tunnel Construction Progress shown on the following graphic represents the progress of the Anacostia River Tunnel System as of September 30, 2024, and does not include the Potomac Tunnel or Piney Branch Tunnel since mining of these facilities has not started in FY 2024 pursuant to the LTCP schedule.

-As of September 30, 2020, there was 32% reduction in carbon footprint as compared to the baseline year 2007.
+As of December 31, 2023, there was 45 percent reduction in carbon footprint as compared to the baseline year 2007.
 This data represents scope 1 (process emissions) and scope 2 (non-renewable electricity use) data from our dynamic working model for the Authority.
 The model employs assumptions across all plants and is based on evolving science and calculation methodology that may change.
-2021 Carbon footprint data was not yet available at the time of issuance of this report.
-The following chart highlights the trend of carbon footprint since the baseline year 2007 through fiscal year 2020 (F).
-As noted on page 2 of this report, Indicator (F) was not included within the scope of KPMG LLP's review.
+2024 Carbon footprint data was not yet available at the time of issuance of this report.
+The following chart highlights the trend of carbon footprint since the baseline year 2007 through calendar year 2023 (F).

-DC Water recycled 100% of the Biosolids produced

-by the Blue Plains Advanced Wastewater Treatment Plant in FY 2021 (G).
+DC Water recycled 100 percent of the Biosolids produced by the Blue Plains Advanced Wastewater Treatment Plant in FY 2024 (G).